npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-ownership/guidance/index.md

 ## Board of Directors

-The board will consist of 3 developers and 3 end-users.
+The board will consist of 3 developers and 3 end users.
 The possibility of a deadlock is intentional, neither side can be forced into accepting anything.

 ## Member Committees